-2020 Equity Awards
+2021 Equity Awards

-In February 2020, the compensation committee determined that the equity awards to be granted to named executive officers should be in the form of time-based RSU awards that may be settled for shares of our Class A common stock.
-The number of shares of Class A common stock subject to the RSU awards granted to our named executive officers was determined by the compensation committee after considering the factors described in "Factors Used in Determining Executive Compensation" above.
+In April 2021, the compensation committee determined that the equity awards to be granted to named executive officers should be in the form of time-based RSU awards that may be settled for shares of our Class A common stock.
+Our named executive officers received RSU allocations based on the compensation committee's review of the competitive market data for their respective positions, the size and vesting schedule of the equity awards previously granted to them, each executive's overall responsibility for our performance and success as well as he factors described in "Factors Used in Determining Executive Compensation" above.